 Pediatric Neurosurgery Fellowship

-The aim of a one-year clinical Pediatric Neurosurgery Fellowship in the Department of Surgery at Washington University School of Medicine is to train neurosurgeons who are planning to pursue academic careers in pediatric neurosurgery.
-Our fellowship is accredited by American Board of Pediatric Neurosurgery and based at St. Louis Children's Hospital on the Washington University School of Medicine campus.
+A one-year non-ACGME accredited clinical fellowship in Pediatric Neurosurgery begins July 1 of each year.
+The primary goal is to educate and train neurosurgeons who are planning to pursue academic careers in pediatric neurosurgery.
+Our fellowship is accredited by the Accreditation Council for Pediatric Neurosurgery Fellowships and recognized by the American Boards of Pediatric Neurosurgery.
+We participate in the Fellowship Matching Service administered by the San Francisco Matching Program.
+The fellowship training is based at St. Louis Children's Hospital on the Washington University School of Medicine campus.

 Why Washington University School of Medicine — Our clinical service is one of the largest, most comprehensive pediatric neurosurgery services in North America.
 We perform approximately 900 operative cases per year.
 In addition to treating hydrocephalus, spinal dysraphism and other common neurosurgical disorders in children, we have active comprehensive programs for spastic cerebral palsy, epilepsy surgery,neuro-oncology, brachial plexus palsy, craniofacial surgery, complex spinal surgery and Gamma Knife radiosurgery.
 Our dorsal rhizotomy program for cerebral palsy is the largest in the world.
 Other clinical programs also offer active multidisciplinary services.